Delta wave

 Delta waves are high amplitude neural oscillations with a frequency between 0.5 and 4 hertz.
-Delta waves, like other brain waves, can be recorded with electroencephalography (EEG) and are usually associated with the deep stage 3 of NREM sleep, also known as slow-wave sleep (SWS), and aid in characterizing the depth of sleep.
+Delta waves, like other brain waves, can be recorded with electroencephalography (EEG).
+They are usually associated with the deep stage 3 of NREM sleep, also known as slow-wave sleep (SWS), and aid in characterizing the depth of sleep.
 Suppression of delta waves leads to inability of body rejuvenation, brain revitalization and poor sleep.

 Background and history

 "Delta waves" were first described in the 1930s by W. Grey Walter, who improved upon Hans Berger's electroencephalograph machine (EEG) to detect alpha and delta waves.
 Delta waves can be quantified using quantitative electroencephalography.

 Classification and features

 Delta waves, like all brain waves, can be detected by electroencephalography (EEG).
 Delta waves were originally defined as having a frequency between 1 and 4 Hz, although more recent classifications put the boundaries at between 0.5 and 2 Hz.
 They are the slowest and highest amplitude classically described brainwaves, although recent studies have described slower (<0.1 Hz) oscillations Delta waves begin to appear in stage 3 sleep, but by stage 4 nearly all spectral activity is dominated by delta waves.
 Stage 3 sleep is defined as having less than 50% delta wave activity, while stage 4 sleep has more than 50% delta wave activity.
 These stages have recently been combined and are now collectively referred to as stage N3 slow-wave sleep.
 During N3 SWS, delta waves account for 20% or more of the EEG record during this stage.
 Delta waves occur in all mammals, and potentially all animals as well.

 Delta waves are often associated with another EEG phenomenon, the K-complex.
 K-Complexes have been shown to immediately precede delta waves in slow wave sleep.

 Delta waves have also been classified according to the location of the activity into frontal (FIRDA), temporal (TIRDA), and occipital (OIRDA) intermittent delta activity.